GlebGoodkovsky/my-note-app-pro/README.md

-# Simple Note App
+# My Note App Pro

-A clean, simple, and modern note-taking web application built with vanilla HTML, CSS, and JavaScript, and deployed using a modern, automated workflow.
-All notes are saved directly in your browser's local storage.
+A clean, feature-rich, and modern note-taking web application built with vanilla HTML, CSS, and JavaScript.
+It features a fluid, animated interface and saves all notes directly in your browser's local storage.

 ### [➡️ Live Demo ⬅️](https://glebgoodkovsky.github.io/my-note-app-pro/)